glotzerlab/libgetar/doc/source/backends.rst

   - Cons

     - No standard archive-type tools
-    - Slow for many individual writes
+    - Slow for many individual writes (use :cpp:class:`BulkWriter` for bulk writes)